JEE Main Rank Predictor

-Historical pattern of percentile-to-rank conversion for General category (based on ~12 lakh candidates):
+Historical conversion pattern for the General category, based on a ~12 lakh candidate pool.

 |---|---|---|